 A new set of regulations meant to crack down on puppy mills in Ohio will take effect in the new year.

+The Columbus Dispatch reports that legislation regulating puppy mills has been seven years in the making.
 The Ohio Department of Agriculture says 300 people have identified themselves as high-volume breeders.
 The department has about 100 license applications in progress.